Maylands, Western Australia

 Maylands is a riverside inner-city suburb approximately 4.5 km northeast of Perth centred on the Midland, High Wycombe and Ellenbrook railway lines on the northern bank of the Swan River.

 The suburb was developed during the 1890s and is an administrative locality within the City of Bayswater (having been mostly within the City of Stirling until 1998), bordered by the suburbs of Mount Lawley, East Perth and Bayswater.
 Maylands railway station provides easy access to the City centre and beyond.
 The railway line was originally built in the 1880s, and the railway station was extensively refurbished in 2000.
 Recently a shared bicycle / pedestrian path was built to link Maylands with neighbouring suburbs via the shoreline of the Swan River.
 There is also a small yacht club and a golf course.

 Maylands was once a source of clay for brick and tile making at Maylands Brickworks, and the pits from these activities are now part of a golf course and residential area.
 It was home to Perth's main airport which serviced many kinds of aircraft and even flying boats until the early 1960s, when the airport moved to Perth Airport.
 The facilities were then converted to a training area for the Western Australian Police Service.

 History

 In 1896, the name "Maylands" was first used to identify the area, appearing on a poster advertising a land auction.
 However the exact reason how the area got its name is something of a mystery.
 One theory is that Mephan Ferguson (owner of the local foundry) was responsible for naming the area, in honour of his aunt and daughter whom were both named May.
 Another theory is the area was named by Edgar.
 W. Hamer (Golds Estates of Australia) after he inspected land in the locality sometime in the month of May.

+Prior to European settlement, the area now known as the Maylands Peninsula was a significant site for the Whadjuk Noongar people.
+The peninsula was traditionally known as Moorordup, which translates to "place of the nose", referring to the geographic shape of the land jutting into the Swan River.